birdofpreyru/babel-preset-svgr/README.md

 # Babel Preset SVGR

-[SVGR](https://github.com/smooth-code/svgr) is the most popular library for SVG images embed into React applications (~1.8M weekly downloads).
+[SVGR](https://github.com/smooth-code/svgr) is the most popular library for importing SVG images into React applications (~1.8M weekly downloads).
-It provides SVG Webpack loader, Node API, and CLI tool, but there was no way before to use it with Babel (see https://github.com/smooth-code/svgr/issues/306, https://github.com/smooth-code/svgr/issues/252).
+It provides SVG Webpack loader, Node API, and CLI tool, but there was no way to use it with Babel (see https://github.com/smooth-code/svgr/issues/306, https://github.com/smooth-code/svgr/issues/252).

 This preset allows to transform SVG files into React components with